code-curve/paints/README.md

 ## Getting started

-Palette is a breeze to use
+Paints is a breeze to use

 ```js
 paints('reds', 10);